Shaund12/retrochain-explorer/BATTLEPOINTS_CONTRACT_SPEC.md

 Rules:

 1. Stats must exist for the exact scope.
-2. Quest must be “ready” by the rules above.
+2. Quest must be Â“readyÂ” by the rules above.
 3. Claim must not already exist.
 4. On success:
    - write `ClaimRecord`